Connect with others who understand.

 1. Talk to Your Doctor About Medications To Treat MS Fatigue

-2. Add Regular Exercise
+2. Get Regular Exercise

-Exercise can have many benefits for people with MS. It may include improving fatigue as well as strength, flexibility, balance, cognition, mood, and bladder function.
-Tai chi, yoga, and water-based exercises are among the types of physical activity suggested for people with MS. Remember to stay hydrated and exercise in a cool room, if possible, or outside during cooler parts of the day.
-Always talk to your doctor before beginning a new exercise regimen.
+Remember to stay hydrated and exercise in a cool room or outside during the cooler parts of the day.
+Always talk to your doctor before beginning a new exercise program.
 As the National Multiple Sclerosis Society recommends, “Start low and go slow.”

 3. Keep Cool

-Some people with MS find that fatigue worsens with heat.
-Keeping cool as much as possible may help with MS fatigue.
-Some people with MS find cooling equipment such as scarves, fans, and vests to be helpful.
+Keeping cool as much as possible can help with MS fatigue from heat.
+Some people with MS find special cooling scarves and vests to be helpful.
+A fan or air conditioning can also help.
 The Multiple Sclerosis Association of America offers a program to distribute cooling equipment to some people with MS for free.

-4. Avoid Smoking or Get Help With Quitting
+4. Avoid Smoking or Get Help Quitting

 5. Talk With Your Doctor About Supplements